It is our mission to foster cross-cultural connections in education through our yearly Teacher Trips.

 The destination of this trip will be either Kenya or Tanzania.
 Both locations will include the opportunity to go on a safari.
 This bucket-list experience will be topped off by coaching in a school.

-Experience firsthand the ancient Mayan traditions that thrive in this part of Guatemala.
+Experience firsthand the ancient Maya traditions that thrive in this part of Guatemala.
 You’ll explore the colonial city of Antigua while offering a week of collaborative coaching in two nearby local schools.

 Follow in Darwin’s footsteps by partnering with a teacher in the archipelago’s most populous town.
 In your free time, enjoy spectacular biodiversity by visiting giant tortoises or by snorkeling with sea turtles.